New Jersey City University Admission RequirementsJersey City, New Jersey

 Chances of getting into New Jersey City University

 |Applicant Competition||Very Low|

 How hard is it to get into New Jersey City University and can I get accepted?
-The school has a 92% acceptance rate ranking it #31 in New Jersey for lowest rate of acceptance.
-Last year, 4,024 out of 4,381 applicants were admitted making New Jersey City University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 69 percent.
-Only 25% of those admitted chose to enroll in the school.
+The school has a 96% acceptance rate ranking it #34 in New Jersey for lowest rate of acceptance.
+Last year, 4,136 out of 4,315 applicants were admitted making New Jersey City University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 85 percent.
+New Jersey City University typically accepts and attracts "B" average high school students.
+Only 23% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 Sponsored by Cappex

 Find out which students are getting accepted at New Jersey City University, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances